vice-grip/starsector-mod-emergent-threats/README.md

 -New Remnant ships, mostly capital ships, and station enhancements.
 -New and revamped Remnant drones.
 -Re-tuned Remnant variants for players to fight.
 -New Adaptive Subsystem hullmods that can be used by Remnant and modded player ships.
-Gets added dynamically to encountered fleets in the game.
+Gets added dynamically to encountered fleets in the game, and applied across multiple modules on modular ships.

 -New Lion's Guard carrier based on the Executor.
 -Re-tuned Diktat/Lion's Guard ships to be slightly less overfluxed.
--Diktat Navy now flies mostly LG ships as well.
+-Diktat Navy now occasionally fields LG ships as well.
 LG ships can be bought on the market.

--New Tri-Tach carrier and adjusted doctring to re-enable carriers in TT fleets.
+-New Tri-Tach Odyssey battlecarrier and adjusted doctring to re-enable carriers in TT fleets.
+-Upgrades for the Starlight Odyssey (Underworld)

--New pirate battleship and phase destroyer with blueprints gained from missions.
+-New pirate battleship, pirate cruiser, and phase destroyer with blueprints gained from missions.

--4 new bounty board missions (requires player lvl 8):
+-New bounty board missions (requires player lvl 8):
-  -To Hunt a White Whale vs Pirates.
+  -To Hunt a White Whale
+  -High and Mighty/High and Mighty (Underworld) -Gaining Vantage
-  -A Diamond in the Dark OR Gaining Vantage vs Tri-Tach (access by letting Diamond expire).
+  -A Diamond in the Dark
-  -Cleaning up a Mess vs Remnant Mess (requires Hazard Mining Incorporated).
+  -Cleaning up a Mess (Hazard Mining Incorporated).
 -New large energy weapon.
 -New sound for the Autopulse Laser.